tridibsamanta/CPP_STL/Containers/README.md

   •	priority_queue

 **Associative Containers** – The elements in an associative container are sorted.
-They are stored and retrieved by a key, and support efficient lookup and retrieval of elements by a key.
+They are stored and retrieved by a key and support efficient lookup and retrieval of elements by a key.

   •	map
   •	set